Practical trainings, student assistants and theses

 Conditions

-- An innovative multidisciplinary research environment related to relevant issues in resource technology
+- We offer an innovative multidisciplinary international research environment with relevance to key issues in resource technology

 Online application